szhou42/osdev/README.md

 6. Sound
 7. User apps(File browser, downloader, editor and etc)

-I am also planning to start a similar project called simpleCompiler(A basic C compiler with both front-end and back-end), after simpleos.
+I am also planning to start a similar project called simplegcc(A basic C compiler with both front-end and back-end), after simpleos.

 # How to run and test simpleos kernel